-The Robots management page displays all the installed robots with the following information for each robot:
+The Robots management page displays all the installed Robot Managers with the following information for each robot:

-- The robot name and the machine where it is installed.
+- The Robot Manager name and the machine where it is installed.

-- Any location tags or status and notification filter tags that have been added to the robot.
+- Any location tags or filter tags that have been added.

 - The configured workloads.

 - The enabled or disabled notifications.

-- The selected notification systems.
+- The notification systems.